Skip to content

 Conversational AI platforms are increasingly expected to support voice.
 Why?
 Organizations want to provide a consistent customer experience to their clients, including the telephone.
 If their service on chat is great, that same level of quality is expected on the phone.

 But in practice, many platforms run into serious friction the moment they try to scale from chat to voice.
-CPaaS solutions may look like the fastest route, but they often fall short once you move beyond basic call handling and need reliability, enterprise-grade call flows, and real-time performance at scale.
+CPaaS solutions may seem like the fastest route, but they often fall short as soon as the complexity increases.
+Telephony requires much more than just converting speech to text and text to speech.

 As a result, teams quickly discover that voice isn’t “just another channel”: it forces you to deal with telecom-specific complexity, latency and audio constraints and different infrastructure patterns.
 Suddenly you’re building and operating telephony components yourself – SIP connectivity, routing logic, number management, compliance, monitoring – while the required telecom knowledge and operational maturity is typically not part of a conversational AI platform’s DNA.